vincentvbh/PolyMul_Without_PowerfulMul/code_kem/README.md

 - `[baud rate]`: This is the baud rate.
 When omitted, it is defaulted to `9600`.
 - `--clean`: This indicates if we call `make clean` prior to `make all`.
 When omitted, `make clean` won't be called.

-Below gives all the commands relevant to this work
+Below are all the commands relevant to this work.
 ```
 python3 ./test.py --jobs=12 --device=stm32f207zg --serial_device=/dev/tty.usbmodem11103 --baud_rate=9600 --clean
 python3 ./testvectors.py --jobs=12 --device=stm32f207zg --serial_device=/dev/tty.usbmodem11103 --baud_rate=9600 --clean